gismofx/MudBlazor.ThemeHelper/README.md

 using Mudblazor.ThemeHelper;
 ```

-### Create a class in your main project the implements `IThemeHelper`
+### Create a class in your main project that implements `IThemeHelper`
-This is where you will define your theme
+*This is where you will define your theme
 ```csharp
 public class ThemeHelperExample : IThemeHelper
 {